 WHITE HAT HACKER

 It’s been estimated that cyber attacks account for up to $1 trillion—yes, trillion!—a year in global losses.
-This doesn’t even take into consideration the incalculable damage to a company’s reputation that often results from these attacks.
-It’s no wonder, then, that White Hat Hackers—otherwise known as”Ethical Hackers”—are being hired to use their hacking talents for good rather than evil.
+This doesn’t even take into consideration the incalculable damage done to a company’s reputation that often results from these attacks.
+It’s no wonder, then, that White Hat Hackers—otherwise known as “Ethical Hackers”—are being hired to use their hacking talents for good rather than evil.

 Companies pay these White Hat Hackers to try to break past their security systems and steal personal information, alter code or otherwise wreak havoc.
-If the hacker succeeds, the right people are alerted of the security breech, so that weakness can be fixed.
+If the hacker succeeds, the right people are alerted of the security breach, so that the weakness the hacker exploited can be fixed.
 It’s not uncommon for a skilled White Hat Hacker to earn six figures a year—a small price for peace of mind.